seqscope/cartloader/includes/includemd_vigenettes_inputformat_merscope.md

-The MERSCOPE input SGE includes one comma delimited text file with the following format:
+The MERSCOPE input SGE includes one comma‑delimited text file in the following format:

 !!! info "CSV file format"